Fleet Pairer

 FleetPairer

-FleetPairer is an optimization library, allowing to generate pairing-lists for sailboat racing in a league format.
+FleetPairer is an optimization software, allowing to generate pairing-lists for sailboat racing in a league format.

 Contact